San Marcos High School (San Marcos, California)

 San Marcos High School is a high school in the North County city of San Marcos, California.
 San Marcos High School is a member of the San Marcos Unified School District and serves students from San Marcos, Vista, and Carlsbad.
 Out of the 4 high schools in the district, it the largest in San Marcos Unified by student enrollment at more than 3000 in 2021.
+San Marcos High School also has a joint program with LCC High School nearby to serve students in the area.